-Jay O. Rothman, 63, has been a director of Quad since 2017.
-He has served as President of the University of Wisconsin System since June 2022.
-He previously served as the Chairman and Chief Executive Officer of Foley & Lardner LLP, a national law firm, from June 2011 until April 2022 and he retired as a partner of Foley & Lardner LLP in May 2022.
-Mr. Rothman serves as a director of Mayville Engineering Company, Inc. Mr. Rothman previously served on the boards of Children's Hospital of Wisconsin, Junior Achievement of Wisconsin, Wisconsin Manufacturers & Commerce (WMC) and Metropolitan Milwaukee Association of Commerce (MMAC).
-Mr. Rothman received a Bachelor of Arts degree from Marquette University in 1982 and a Juris Doctor from Harvard Law School in 1985.
+Jay O. Rothman, 65, has been a director of Quad since 2017 and is the Chair of the Compensation Committee.
+Mr. Rothman has served as President of the Universities of Wisconsin since June 2022.
+He previously served as the Chairman and Chief Executive Officer of Foley & Lardner LLP, a national law firm, from June 2011 until his retirement from the firm in May 2022.
+At Foley & Lardner LLP, Mr. Rothman also had been a member of the firm's Management Committee since February 2002, and a partner since February 1994.
+He joined Foley & Lardner LLP in 1986.
+Mr. Rothman serves on the board of directors of Mayville Engineering Company, Inc. Mr. Rothman received a Bachelor of Arts degree from Marquette University in 1982 and a Juris Doctor from Harvard Law School in 1985.
 Quad believes that Mr. Rothman's career as an executive and as a business attorney qualify him to serve as a director of Quad.